-- 15.4.5.2.4 The extent and depth of validation studies shall be consistent with the novelty of the proposed analytical method. - Standard methods (published/validated standard methods) require a performance check to demonstrate the method works in our lab environment. - Non-standard methods (methods and techniques that are widely accepted in the science community that are being adopted by Forensic Services) require demonstration that the method or technique is accurate and reliable when performed by trained ISP Forensic Services personnel. - Laboratory-developed methods (novel methods developed independently by Forensic Services) would require extensive validation.

-15.4.5.2.5 The validation study must include:

-- Validation plan- the validation plan is a plan that includes the following elements.
-This plan must be approved before the validation study can be initiated. - Validation scope A list of minimum requirements, which are essentially acceptance specifications for the method. - o Materials- materials needed for the method. - Safety- the safety procedures that apply to the method will be reviewed prior to beginning validation testing; this would include storage and disposal of chemicals. - Procedure- this is a step-by-step description of the validation activities.
-This would include the performance characteristics that will be evaluated for the method. - Executive Summary brief events summary including major conclusions. - Results-descriptive observations of test results, hard data from testing. - Conclusion this is a complete evaluation of the validation. - Reference-list the sources for procedure or supporting procedure.
+- 15.4.5.2.4 The extent and depth of validation studies shall be consistent with the novelty of the proposed analytical method. - Standard methods (published/validated standard methods) require a performance check to demonstrate the method works in our lab environment. - Non-standard methods (methods and techniques that are widely accepted in the science community that are being adopted by Forensic Services) require demonstration that the pethod or technique is accurate and reliable when performed by trained ISP Forensic Services personnel. - Laboratory-developed methods (novel methods developed independently by Forensic Services) would require extensive validation. - 15.4.5.2.5 The validation study must include - Validation plan- the validation plan is a plan that includes the following elements.
+This plan must be approved before the validation study can be initiated. - Validation scope A list of minimum requirements, which are essentially acceptance specifications for the method. - o Materials, materials needed for the method. - Safety- the safety procedures that apply to the method will be reviewed prior to beginning validation testing; this would include storage and disposal of chemicals. - Procedure this is a step-by-step description of the validation activities.
+This would include the performance characteristics that will be evaluated for the method. - Executive Summary-brief events summary including major conclusions. - Results-descriptive observations of test results, hard data from testing. - Conclusion -this is a complete evaluation of the validation. - Reference- list the sources for procedure or supporting procedure. - Names individuals who conducted validation, their title, and date of validation. - Approval- The study will be evaluated and a fit for use memo will be drafted.
+The original memo will be kept with the quality manager and a copy will be stored with the validation study.